Sudhanshu-S3/JobSrcapper-client/README.md

 ### Backend Connection

-This frontend connects to the JobScrapper backend API.
+This frontend connects to the LinkedIn job scraper backend API.
 By default, it's configured to use `http://localhost:5000` in development.

 ## Deployment